9kubczas4/sorapiss-soft-portfolio/src/app/sample-use-cases/pages/recommended-sources/readme.md

 #### RxJS Best Practices
+As we explore the capabilities of RxJS, it is crucial to also familiarize ourselves with the best practices associated with it.
+To gain insights into these practices, I recommend watching Michael Hladky's presentation at the ng-conf conference.
+In his workshop-style talk, Michael demonstrates advanced patterns that can be applied in business applications.
+Additionally, Deborah Kurata's presentation highlights the fact that not all best practices are universally applicable, offering valuable insights into their context-dependent nature.

+To further delve into best practices, I have included a video from NG-BE 2023 where Brecht Billiet proposes Reactive Patterns specifically tailored for large business applications.
+Additionally, I have curated two articles on the subject.
+The first article, authored by Tomas Trajan, explores RxJS best practices, while the second article, written by Brecht Billiet, offers valuable insights into effective practices for utilizing RxJS.

+By engaging with these resources, you will gain a deeper understanding of the best practices associated with RxJS.
+It is important to consider both general guidelines and context-specific recommendations to make the most of RxJS in your applications.

 * [Video - RxJS Advanced Patterns – Operate Heavily Dynamic UI’s | Michael Hladky](https://www.youtube.com/watch?v=XKfhGntZROQ) by [Michael Hladky](https://twitter.com/Michael_Hladky)
 * [Video - RxJS Best Practices Aren't Always Black and White | Deborah Kurata | ng-conf 2022](https://www.youtube.com/watch?v=rQTSMbeqv7I) by [Deborah Kurata](https://twitter.com/DeborahKurata)
 * [Video - Reactive patterns for Angular Enterprise Solutions - Brecht Billiet - NG-BE 2023](https://www.youtube.com/watch?v=58h_w7PzNtM) by [Brecht Billiet](https://twitter.com/brechtbilliet)